 These days, it’s not about how many computers you own; it’s about how valuable they are.
 Hackers these days are no longer interested in the everyday user who uses Windows XP.
 They are now looking for financial (in the form of, e.g., credit card numbers), military (weapons systems), and industrial (energy grids) targets.
 Hackers are now going after companies with millions of dollars in the bank and are looking to make a name for themselves without getting caught.

-In today’s age, it’s very easy to be cyber stalked and even easier to fall victim to identity theft or having our personal data stolen.
+Put simply, irrespective of whether you are a business or an individual who loves scrolling through the infinite options of online shopping, it’s very easy to be cyber stalked and even easier to fall victim to identity theft or having our personal data stolen in today’s age.
 One of the ways that cybercriminals exploit our personal data is by hacking into companies and using our personal information.
 To make matters worse, they often sell our information to third parties without our consent.
 Now, before you start to feel too bad, let’s take a look at what you can do to prevent these attacks from happening in the first place.